-Table 36 Process, Procedures and Timeframes
+Table 43 - Process, Procedures and Timeframes

-Process/Procedure Time/Approximately Single Family Dwellings A Plan check review is conducted for zoning and general plan compliance, including: density, height, setbacks, use, parking and environmental factors.
-One week Multi Family Dwellings A Plan check review is conducted for zoning and general plan compliance, including: density, height, setbacks, use, parking and environmental factors.
-One week Ministerial Building Permit For new homes, building permits typically can be reviewed and approved in two to three weeks.
-The permit is reviewed by both the Building and Planning Departments before final approval.
-2-3-weeks Tentative Tract Map Reviewed by Subdivision Committee and other required agencies; CEQA evaluation is conducted; Planning staff presents to Planning Commission; if approved Final Map must be approved by Board of Supervisors 45-90-days Negative Declaration 120 and up for Environmental Impact Report The applicant then has 2-years to complete and submit the Final Map.
-Tentative Parcel Map Reviewed by Subdivision Committee and other required agencies; CEQA evaluation is conducted; Planning staff presents to Planning Commission; if approved Final Map must be approved by Board of Supervisors 45-90-days Negative Declaration 120 and up for Environmental Impact Report The applicant then has 2-years to complete and submit the Final Map.
+Supervisors Final Map.
+Tentative Parcel Map Reviewed by Subdivision Committee and other required agencies; CEQA evaluation is conducted; Planning staff presents to Planning Commission; if approved Final Map must be approved by Board of Supervisors 45-90-days The applicant then has 2-years to complete and submit the Final Map.
 Conditional Use Permit and Variance Reviewed by County departments, planning staff and other required agencies; CEQA evaluation is conducted; Planning staff presents to Planning Commission.
-45-60-days with a Negative Declaration, 90-120 and up for Environmental Impact Report.
-Enforcement Inyo County enforces the California State Building Codes (UBC).
+30-90-days Enforcement Inyo County enforces the California State Building Codes (UBC).
 These codes are considered to be the minimum necessary to protect public health, safety, and welfare.
 Enforcement of the UBC is delegated to the County's Building and Safety Department and is carried out at the plan review stage and at the time of building/site inspection.
 All work for which a building permit is issued must be inspected at the time of completion or at specified stages of construction.
-30-days and up Inyo County primarily enforces housing code violations through inspections performed on a complaint basis.
+Inyo County primarily enforces housing code violations through inspections performed on a complaint basis.
 Where code citations are issued, property owners are given a reasonable time frame in which to correct deficiencies.
+30-days and up